-

 ACES Village Families gathered today to celebrate love, friendship, and connection at our Valentine’s Special Someone event!
 It was heartwarming to see the joy on everyone’s faces as they spent quality time together, creating special memories.
 Thank you to everyone who joined us to make this event so memorable!

-Posted 1 week, 1 day ago
+Posted 1 month, 2 weeks ago

 Today, the staff and students of ACES Village School proudly wore red to support National Wear Red Day!
 Together, we’re raising awareness for heart health and the importance of taking care of our hearts.
 Every beat matters! ❤️

-Posted 1 week, 6 days ago
+Posted 1 month, 2 weeks ago

 Village Staff Connection: Myriah Fappiano (Individual Aide) has been selected as this week’s Village Staff Connection.
 Myriah was recognized as she is always willing to assist others, help with classroom tasks, takes her responsibilities seriously, and is instrumental in the growth of her assigned student.
 Myriah was looking for something different in her work life and her sister suggested working at ACES.
 Myriah attended the Holiday Fair in 2018 and immediately recognized that Village School was where she wanted to work.
 In January of 2019, Myriah began working at Village.
 She never worked with kids before so she did not know what to expect; however, after the past five years working here, Myriah shares she has found a job she loves.
 Myriah truly loves the students, her relationships with her colleagues and the bonds and friendships she has created at Village School.
 Her largest motivation is helping her students grow and excel.
 She says that it is not always an easy job but it is very rewarding.
 Myriah indicates that having patience, being able to remain calm and not being quick to getting flustered are keys to success when working with children.
 Outside of work, Myriah spends a lot of time with her 9 year old daughter and her family.
 She loves to watch her daughter play softball as well as spending time with her family outdoors kayaking, fishing, and exploring nature.
 She also enjoys “diamond painting”.
 Myriah is an animal lover and has a yellow lab and a cat.
 When asked what it is like to come to work every day at Village School, Myriah shared that it is a lot of fun and there are a lot of laughs.
 She is always driven by the team and that everyone is here working together for the kids.
 She says that it truly does take a village and watching the students succeed is an amazing thing to be a part of.
 Furthermore, she shares that she wouldn't be the IA she is without the love and support from previous and current teachers and mentors.
 Myriah, we are grateful for all that you do and for always showing your Village PRIDE!!

-Posted 2 weeks, 2 hours ago
+Posted 1 month, 2 weeks ago

 Tomorrow is National Wear Red Day!
 This is a special day when people wear red to raise awareness about heart disease, which affects many people, especially women.
 By wearing red, we show support for heart health and remind everyone to take care of their hearts with healthy choices.
 You can contribute to the efforts by wearing RED tomorrow!

-Posted 2 weeks, 18 hours ago
+Posted 1 month, 2 weeks ago

 Due to the expected storm, ACES Village School will be closed Thursday, February 6, 2025.
 Stay safe!